Luke Glanville

 Biography

-His research variously explores the history, ethics, law, and politics of mass atrocity prevention, humanitarian action, and refugee protection.
-He is the author of Sovereignty and the Responsibility to Protect: A New History (University of Chicago Press, 2014), the co-editor of books on international child protection, forced displacement, and the international law of human protection, and the author of numerous articles in journals including European Journal of International Relations, European Journal of International Law, Ethics & International Affairs, and Studies in Christian Ethics.
+His research variously explores the history, ethics, law, and politics of refugee inclusion/exclusion, mass atrocity prevention, and humanitarian action.
+He is the author of Sovereignty and the Responsibility to Protect: A New History (University of Chicago Press, 2014); Refuge Reimagined: Biblical Kinship in Global Politics (with Mark Glanville, InterVarsity Press, 2021); Sharing Responsibility: The History and Future of Protection from Atrocities (Princeton University Press, 2021); Prioritizing Global Responsibilities (with James Pattison, Oxford University Press, 2024); and a volume of translations, SepĂșlveda on the Spanish Invasion of the Americas: Defending Empire, Debating Las Casas (with David Lupher and Maya Feile Tomes, Oxford University Press, 2023).
+He is also the co-editor of books on international child protection, forced displacement, and the international law of human protection, and the author of numerous articles in journals including European Journal of International Relations, European Journal of International Law, Ethics & International Affairs, and Studies in Christian Ethics.

 Academic biography